The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Durfee-Ehrhart Closed Form and Chamber Degeneracy

 \begin{proof} We ground our derivation in MacMahon's identity for unrestricted partitions, which structures the enumeration space around the maximal inscribed Durfee square of side length $k$ (and thus, area $k^2$):

 Geometrically, the numerator $q^{k^2}$ functions as a quadratic "core shift".
 It mathematically isolates a solid square lattice core of size $k \times k$, instantaneously subtracting its mass from the total $n$.
-The denominator $\prod_{i=1}^k (1-q^i)^{-2}$ acts as the generating function for two completely independent restricted partition configurations: the sub-partitions extending to the right of the Durfee square (which can have at most $k$ rows) and the sub-partitions extending below it (which can have at most $k$ columns).
+The denominator $\prod_{i=1}^k (1-q^i)^{-2}$ acts as the generating function for two completely independent restricted partition configurations: the sub-partitions extending to the right of the Durfee square and the sub-partitions extending below it.
 We define this residual generating function as:

+By the fundamental principles of Ehrhart theory, $F_k(q)$ generates the discrete volume (the number of integer lattice points) inside a continuous $2k$-dimensional rational convex polyhedral cone.
+Geometrically, this squared denominator dictates that the $2k$-dimensional configuration space is the exact orthogonal Cartesian product of two identical $k$-dimensional Weyl chambers, $\mathcal{C}_k \times \mathcal{C}_k$, representing the independent affine stratifications of the right and bottom sub-partitions.
+Because the poles of $F_k(q)$ are situated exclusively on the unit circle as roots of unity, its coefficients strictly form an Ehrhart quasi-polynomial $\mathcal{E}_k(x)$.
+Furthermore, since the numerator is an absolute constant of degree 0, the transient polynomial term $E(q)$ generated by partial fraction decomposition is identically strictly zero, rendering the quasi-polynomial perfectly uniform from the origin $x=0$.